stoynove/2024-Election-Prediction/README.md

-# County Election Prediction Map
+# Election Prediction on the County level Map

-An interactive Streamlit application that visualizes and predicts county-level election outcomes based on demographic and economic factors.
+A machine learning project that aims to predict the voting outcomes of counties in the 2024 US federal election with an interactive Streamlit application that visualizes and predicts county-level election outcomes based on demographic and economic factors.

+A full write-up can be found on https://medium.com/@stoynove/2024-us-federal-election-prediction-with-machine-learning-ad941465de77

 ## Features
 - Interactive US county map